collaborativebioinformatics/SpikeVarTykeVar/README.md

 To assess a mosaic variant caller’s sensitivity and accuracy, the same mixed dataset is used to call mosaic variants.
 The output mosaic variant locations and VAFs are then compared to the truth set for validation.

-### 2. TykeVar- Creation of sequencing data with a subset of modified reads
+### 2. TykeVar - Creation of sequencing data with a subset of modified reads
 [<img src="images/TykeVar_flowchart_updated.png" width="500"/>](Simulate_Mosaic_Simulation_on_reads_flowchart.png)

 The TykeVar workflow produces a modified aligned sequence file in .bam format.
 This file contains modified reads simulating randomly positioned mosaic variants with user-defined VAF in random locations and is accompanied by a .vcf file containing the locations of the simulated mosaic variants with user-defined VAF.